frnk823/BabyMis/README.md

 # BabyMis
-A baby birth information management system by Java
+A baby birth information management system by JavaFX